SimZhou/AI_Team_Project/README.md

 8. **Tasks of this week:** <br>
         - Kiven: Get the one-hot matrix for each cell in 'before' and 'after' column using the dictionary provided, as well its label(class). <br>
+        - William: <br>
-        - William: a.
-Try to post some descriptions/introductions (approximately 200 words) of what is the competition doing, how are we doing(preliminary), why are we doing like this(you can try google some answers). b.
-Try running the python scripts written for this weeks' task (one-hot & dataViewing), so to have an understanding of python & our competition. c.
+        a.
+Try to post some descriptions/introductions (approximately 200 words) of what is the competition doing, how are we doing(preliminary), why are we doing like this(you can try google some answers). <br>
+        b.
+Try running the python scripts written for this weeks' task (one-hot & dataViewing), so to have an understanding of python & our competition.
+        c.
 Just for information, William can try to learn some basics of ML if he wanted to, [Machine Learning on Coursera for FREE!](https://www.coursera.org/learn/machine-learning) could be a good starting poing <br>
         - Steven: Run the XGBoost model, which needs no dictionary, and see the accuracy <br>
         - Simon: Ready to help when necessary <br>